Psychology (PSY)

 PSY 139 F Developmental Psychology: Life Cycle 3 Units

 54 hours lecture per term.
 This course explores the entire lifespan, including infancy, childhood, adolescence, adulthood, old age, and death.
 Students will study and evaluate psychological, sociological, and biological theories and facts related to human development.
-Physical, social, emotional, intellectual, cognitive and moral developments are among the topics covered.
+Physical development, social and emotional development, intellectual and cognitive development, and moral development are among the topics covered.
 Students will study and evaluate research methodologies and the many factors thought to influence healthy development.
 (Degree Credit) (CSU) (UC) AA GE, CSU GE, IGETC (C-ID: PSY 180)

 PSY 145 F Child Psychology 3 Units